damianhakert/damianhakert.github.io/source/handbook/people-operations/sop/index.html.md

 Log into Egencia and go to the menu option "manage users".
 Choose "new user account" and fill in the passport name of the new team member.
 As username choose the same handle as on our dev domain.
 Enter the GitLab email address and uncheck the newsletter box.
 Lastly assign the department in which the new team member is working.
+- **Upgrade team member's Zoom account to Pro**<a name="make-zoom-pro"></a>
+Log in to [Zoom](https://gitlab.zoom.us) with the generic admin credentials stored in 1Password.
+Find the user in the "User Management" tab, and click "edit", then select "Pro" (the default is Basic).
+If the user does not yet appear in Zoom, add them through the "Add Users" button at the top of the User Management tab.
+A Pro account allows the individual to have calls longer than 30 minutes.
+If we've run out of Pro licenses, send an email to our account manager at Zoom, as listed in a shared note on 1Password.

 ### Using TriNet